Leah Messer Reportedly Back Together With Jeremy Calvert As Another ‘Teen Mom’ Cheating Scandal Explodes

 Despite the latest photos, Calvert made it clear that he isn’t getting back with Messer.
 Given their rocky past, this is probably a good idea.
 Instead, Calvert is focusing on co-parenting with Messer and being the best father he can be.

-Wehr has not officially commented on the latest cheating rumors surrounding her ex-fiancé.
+Wehr has not officially commented on the latest cheating rumors surrounding her ex-fiance.
 Fans can rest assured, however, that any chances of Wehr and Calvert reuniting are probably over.
 This, unfortunately, won’t end the drama between the former couple, but it is good to see Calvert and Messer getting along.

 Tell us!
 Do you think Leah Messer and Jeremy Calvert are better together or apart?
 Let us know in the comments below.